 Design Montreal Census 2019-2020

-This past January the Ville de Montréal’s Bureau du design lauched the first-ever Design Montréal Census aimed at creating sociodemographic and socioeconomic statistical portraits of the city’s design and architectural professionals and of Montréal design and architectural firms as well as any Montreal-based company employing designers.
+In January 2019 the Ville de Montréal’s Bureau du design lauched the first-ever Design Montréal Census aimed at creating sociodemographic and socioeconomic statistical portraits of the city’s design and architectural professionals and of Montréal design and architectural firms as well as any Montreal-based company employing designers.

 The purpose of this extensive exercise is to list all of the professionals, firms and other organizations that meet the profiles sought*.
 The self-enumeration form is available in French only.

 The census-taking period has closed on October 31, 2019 for date purposes but the link will remain active until the end of 2019.

 The survey aimed at the individuals who were counted in the census is the second stage of this exercise.
 It aims to round out the statistical portrait of Montréal’s design and architectural professionals.
 The survey is available in French only.

 The survey period has closed on October 31, 2019 for date purposes but the link will remain active until the end of 2019.

 All of the questions are important, and your answers are indispensable.

 Once collated and analyzed, they will enable the Ville de Montréal and other social, economic and cultural stakeholders to more fully characterize Montréal’s talents and the distinctive nature of its design and architecture services, assess the weight of this economic sector, and more clearly understand the issues, challenges, and obstacles faced by the individuals and organizations making up this Montréal business ecosystem.

 As a way of thanking you for your participation, the Bureau du design will choose, from among all interested respondents, six designers and architects to act as ambassadors for Montréal at selected events taking place in 2020 and 2021 within the UNESCO Cities of Design Network.
 You can express your interest in becoming an ambassador via a question at the end of the survey.